usaid-cs/yesterday-i-learned/sql.md

 - `SELECT ...
 LIMIT n` is [`SELECT TOP(n) ...`](https://stackoverflow.com/questions/603724/how-to-implement-limit-with-sql-server) in MSSQL, because no reason.
 - You need `WITH (NOLOCK)` everywhere in SQL Server because [the default transaction isolation level is READ COMMITTED](https://www.sqlshack.com/understanding-impact-clr-strict-security-configuration-setting-sql-server-2017/), which means your reads will fail if someone else is modifying it.
+- On the other hand, you should really use `WITH (NOLOCK)` only if there are performance issues, because [you will be reading uncommitted data, which can be rolled back by another transaction](https://www.sqlservercentral.com/articles/the-effect-of-nolock-on-performance).
+You can get objects that cease to exist the next second.